1/ The Mucosal Immune System of the pig and the sheep.

 IOF StarTT, 2012-2013, Dr. Vikram Virdi, Promotor Prof. Eric Cox, Co-Promotor Prof. Depicker An and Dr. Sven Arnouts

-Prof. Depicker An, Department of Plant Systems Biology, VIB
+Cooperation with Prof. Depicker An, Department of Plant Systems Biology, VIB

 The main objective of this project is to evaluate if passive immunization by feeding seeds containing anti-ETEC antibodies can prevent diarrhoea in recently weaned piglets, thereby providing a proof-of-concept in vivo and enabling further valorisation of the technology and of the resultant product.